rhymeyang/Se/docs/308B/Chapter05.md

 >
 > The change management process is similar to the system development life cycle (SDLC) in that it consists of life cycle activities that systematically enact changes to an IT environment.

-- **Change Management Records**
-  - Most or all of the activities related to a change should include updates to business records so that all of the facts related to each change are captured for future reference.
+- **Change Management Records**<br/>Most or all of the activities related to a change should include updates to business records so that all of the facts related to each change are captured for future reference.
 In even the smallest IT organization, there are too many changes taking place over time to expect that anyone will be able to recall facts about each change later on.
 Records that are related to each change serve as a permanent record.
-- **Emergency Changes**
-  - Though most changes can be planned in advance using the change management process described here, there are times when IT systems need to be changed right away.
+- **Emergency Changes**<br/> Though most changes can be planned in advance using the change management process described here, there are times when IT systems need to be changed right away.
 Most change management processes include a process for emergency changes that details most of the steps in the nonemergency change management process, but they are performed in a different order.
 The steps for emergency changes are
-    - **Emergency approval**
-      - When an emergency situation arises, the staff members attending to the emergency should still seek management approval for the proposed change.
+  - **Emergency approval**<br/> When an emergency situation arises, the staff members attending to the emergency should still seek management approval for the proposed change.
 This approval may be done by phone, in person, or in writing (typically, e-mail).
 If the approval was by phone or in person, e-mail or other follow-up communication is usually performed.
 Certain members of management should be designated in advance who can approve these emergency changes.
-    - **Implementation**
-      - Staff members perform the change.
+  - **Implementation** <br/>Staff members perform the change.
-    - **Verification**
-      - Staff members verify that the change produced the expected result.
+  - **Verification**<br/>Staff members verify that the change produced the expected result.
 This may involve other staff members from other departments or end users.
-    - **Review**
-      - The emergency change is formally reviewed.
+  - **Review**<br/> The emergency change is formally reviewed.
 This review may be performed alongside nonemergency changes with the change control board, the same group of individuals who discuss nonemergency changes.

 Like nonemergency changes, emergency changes should be fully documented with records made available for future reference.